tiepdotme/serenade-wind/_posts/2020-09-10-survey-sea-trial-part-1.md

 One of the decisions we'll need to make related to antifoul is where to dock the boat after the sale.
 The current dockage which is up a ways on New River, Ft Lauderdale has low salinity levels.
 In addition, we don't know yet whether  the owner will permit live aboards.

 Because of both factors, we are looking at other dockage options in Ft Lauderdale and Miami, with the idea that we really only need 30 days at a dock so we can move in and get settled.
-After that, we're happy to pick up a mooring or anchor until we're ready to head set off for longer voyages.
+After that, we're happy to pick up a mooring or anchor until we're ready to set off for longer voyages.

 {% assign pwimg="woman-doing-hand-heart-sign" %}
 {% assign pwcaption="" %}